 The HIPAA Privacy Rule

 Throughout HIPAA's history since it was passed in 1996, there have been plenty of changes and rule additions that have transformed it into the law that we know today.
 The purpose of HIPAA has always been to make the healthcare industry more efficient while still protecting each person’s protected health information.

-The first two rules that were proposed and eventually passed to HIPAA are the Security Rule and the Privacy Rule.
+The first two rules that were proposed and eventually passed to HIPAA are the Privacy Rule and Security Rule and.
 There is some overlap between these rules as they both seek to protect identifiable health information, yet they have different purposes in doing so.

 What is the HIPAA Privacy Rule?